digbmc/cwd-toolkit/README.md

 - Web design
 - Front end development
-- Back end development
-- Ruby, HTML, CSS, and some JavaScript
+- HTML, CSS, and some JavaScript
 - Building static sites with Jekyll
-- Familiarity with GitHub
+- Using Git and GitHub

 ## Who is it for?